Skip to content

 Is It Hard to Get Into Henry Ford College?
 Acceptance Rate & Requirements

 As a public institution in Dearborn, Michigan, Henry Ford College enrolls students across a range of programs.
-The school reports a graduation rate of roughly 14%.
+The graduation rate is roughly 14%.

 Can I Afford It?